EdwinLiavaa/satellite-broadband-service-chain/README.md

 - Accurate information across the entire chain at any point and at any location
 - Instant access to real-time updates and alerts if issues are detected
 - Instant access to real-time off-chain data feeds on price, weather and marine traffic
-- Visibility of all handovers in the supply chain
+- Visibility of all handovers in the Service chain
 - Traceability from source to destination of equipment
 - Traceability from source to destination of bandwidth
 - Seamless collaboration between all parties